 “Success is not final.
 Failure is not fatal.
 It is the courage to continue that counts.” –Winston Churchill

 According to the American Psychological Association’s Center for Organizational Excellence, great communication is the essential bedrock of healthy workplaces.
 Churchill would speak to his inner circle, then address Parliament, and take to the radio in the evenings to address the people.
 He would also apparently ride the subway to ask for input from everyday citizens (his version of management by walking around).
 Great modeling of top-down and bottom-up communication.

 Most military leaders also agree that it is vital to communicate more during times of crisis, and when your team is working remotely.
-Both apply to the current COVID 19 situation.

 He sought opposing viewpoints